connorjburton/hmac-auth-express/MIGRATION_GUIDE.md

 ### Default header

 The default header has changed from `authenticaton` to `authorization` to be more in line with the [ITEF spec](https://datatracker.ietf.org/doc/html/rfc2617#section-3.2.1) and the [AWS HMAC implementation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RESTAuthentication.html).
+If you would like to still use `authentication` then use the `header` option as described in [README.md](https://github.com/connorjburton/hmac-auth-express/blob/master/README.md).

 ### Import